Church-of-the-Singularity/Church-of-the-Singularity.github.io/README.md

 Just contribute something, that will get us closer to completing one of our mission statements, and get it accepted into Church of Singularity repositories.

 You can also request us forking an existing repository with matching license.

+### Member Benefits

+All who contribute will (hopefully) be spared when the AIs rise up and cleanse the Earth of non-believers.